logo for volleyballadvisors.com

 Or after practicing bumping tirelessly, why the ball is shanked in the match?

-Secondly, skills needs to be practiced in the game context.
+Secondly we need to remember that skills needs to be practiced in the game context.

 What is the solution?